-The medication Percocet is designed to help curb and control moderate pain.
-Each pill contains two medications: oxycodone (a narcotic) and acetaminophen (an analgesic).
-The two medications augment one another; the narcotic helps the person feel relaxed and contented, while the analgesic reduces pain and stiffness.
+First, the narcotic helps the person feel relaxed, while the analgesic reduces pain and stiffness.
 These two drugs combine to enable the person to feel better and function normally.
-When taken properly, Percocet can be an incredible weapon in the fight against pain.
+When Percocet is taken correctly, it can be an incredible weapon in the fight against pain.
 The problem is that many people don’t take Percocet properly.
 An estimated 3.8 million people aged 12 or older are current misusers of pain relievers.
 This number represents 1.4 percent of the population aged 12 or older.1

 A Powerful Pathway

-Acetaminophen isn’t considered addictive.
-It can kill pain, but it doesn’t tend to cause the sorts of physical and structural changes that are associated with addiction.
+Acetaminophen by itself is not considered to be addictive.
+It can kill pain, but does not cause the sorts of physical and structural changes that are associated with addiction.
 Oxycodone, on the other hand, is associated with addiction.
-In fact, it’s considered quite addictive.
-The medication works in much the same way as heroin.
 When a user takes a Percocet tablet, the oxycodone component of the pill splits away and travels to the brain.
 The brain is accustomed to working with a chemical called dopamine when it needs to prepare for something pleasurable or work through something painful.
-The dopamine seems to shut down some pain receptors, but it also seems to just bathe the brain in the idea that all is well and will always be well.
-The brain is sedated, happy and carefree.

-Over time, however, the user and the user’s brain begin to engage in an arms war.
-The brain begins to respond less enthusiastically to Percocet.
-Receptors turn off, the brain produces fewer chemicals of its own and the brain requires more Percocet in order to produce the same result.
-Soon, the user is taking in more Percocet, just to keep up.
-Each time the user increases the Percocet dosage, however, the brain responds with more chemical changes of its own.
-Soon, the drug use becomes compulsive as the user can no longer function normally due to those chemical changes.
+Over time, the brain begins to respond less enthusiastically to Percocet.
+Receptors turn off, and the brain produces fewer chemicals of its own.
+Soon, the user takes more Percocet, just to keep up with the chemical imbalance.
+Soon, the drug use becomes compulsive, as the user can no longer function normally due to those chemical changes.
 In short, the addiction has taken hold.

 Effects on the Liver

-According to Drugs.com, Percocet is considered a Class C medication, meaning that it could cause breathing problems or addiction problems in an unborn baby.
-Women who abuse Percocet during pregnancy could, in addition to harming their own health, cause a great deal of harm to the babies growing inside them.
-Some babies can be successfully treated after birth with conservative care.
-Extra nutrition, low lights and extra warmth can help these babies work through the withdrawal symptoms they feel.
-But some babies need additional medications to help them learn to live without access to Percocet.
-And some of these babies develop lifelong issues with learning and development as a result of the exposure they endured while in the womb.
+Percocet is considered a Class C medication, which means it can cause breathing problems or addiction problems in an unborn baby.2 Women who abuse Percocet during pregnancy could cause a great deal of harm to the babies growing inside them.
+Some babies can be successfully treated after birth with medical care.
+Extra nutrition, low lights and extra warmth are used to help babies work through any withdrawal symptoms.
+However, some babies need additional treatment.
+Some babies even develop lifelong issues from Percocet abuse.

-Every addiction is a little bit different, so the signs of addiction that appear in one person may not look anything like the signs of addiction that appear in another person.
-In general, however, there are some specific signs that can point to Percocet abuse, and perhaps addiction.
+Every addiction is a little bit different, so the signs of addiction may vary from person to person.
+Here are some signs to look out for that can point to Percocet abuse.

 - Low blood pressure

-At Michael’s House, we specialize in providing care for people who are struggling with Percocet addiction.
-At our beautiful facility, we provide around-the-clock care that can help people recover from the chemical and mental damage caused by the addiction, and we provide support that can allow the whole family to heal.
-It’s the best way to combat Percocet addiction, and we’d like to talk with you about the treatment process and answer any questions you have.
+At Michael’s House, we specialize in providing treatment to individuals who struggle with Percocet addiction.
+At our beautiful facility, we provide around-the-clock care that can help people recover from the chemical and mental damage caused by the addiction, and we provide support that allows the entire family to heal.
+We would like to talk with you about the treatment process and answer any questions you have.
 Please call us today to learn more.

 Speak with an Admissions Coordinator 877-345-8494